A programme to support NHS dentists, dental therapists, dental hygienists and dental nurses taking a prolonged career break

 - Dentist applicants must have worked in a dental practice as a ‘Performer’ providing NHS dental services in the Directorate area for a minimum of one year prior to applying to join the Scheme.
 Applicants must be on the NHS Performer List throughout their membership of the Scheme.

-- All applicants must be on the GDC register at the time of applying and throughout the membership of the scheme and not be under GDC investigation by the GDC or NHSE Local Team, or have conditions placed upon their registration
+- All applicants must be on the GDC register at the time of applying and throughout the membership of the Scheme; applicants must not be under GDC investigation by the GDC or NHSE Local Team, or have conditions placed upon their registration

-- Applicants who are currently supported through the Directorate’s Dental Registrants in Difficulty programme are not eligible for membership of KITS whilst in that programme
+- Applicants who are supported through the Directorate’s Restoring the Efficiency of Registrants programme are not also eligible for membership of KITS

 - The applying dentist or DCP must meet with an allocated member of the Directorate’s Clinical Education team, prior to being accepted into the Scheme.
 A Personal Development Planning meeting must be held with the allocated member of the Directorate’s Clinical Education team within one month of joining the Scheme

 - The Directorate reserves the right to withdraw the Scheme, in whole or in part, at any time